-The point of the above adjustment procedure was to make sure the helicopter is now more or less in trim so it won’t always want to drift forwards or sideway or what ever – it should now be acting like a ball – it will drift in any direction when you get it light on the skids.
+The point of the above adjustment procedure was to make sure the helicopter is now more or less in trim so it won’t always want to drift forwards or sideways or whatever – it should now be acting like a ball – it will drift in any direction when you get it light on the skids.

-The easiest way I can describe how a RC helicopter behaves when it is hovering or is light on skids is kind of like trying to keep a marble dead steady on a serving tray while jumping up and down.
+The easiest way I can describe how a RC helicopter behaves when it's hovering or is light on skids is kind of like trying to keep a marble dead steady on a serving tray while jumping up and down.

 Now it is time to start controlling this marble or ball.
 There are several key points to remember when you are first starting out and these will hold true no matter how far you progress flying RC helicopters.